 For any new mom or dad, getting ready to send your son or daughter off to Kindergarten in the fall seems very overwhelming, sad, and exciting all at the same time, especially during these times!!
 Weren’t they just our babies a few weeks ago, asking to be picked up and rocked to sleep?!
 Now they are 4, or 5, or 6yrs old…ready to take a HUGE step into the world without us right by their sides.
 To be prepared as possible, FairfieldMoms wanted to keep you up to date on everything you need to know about sending your kids off to Kindergarten…from orientation, to registration, to after-school programs.
 Read more below!

-Registration for Kindergarten for 2022-2023 school year opens up on January 24th, 2022.
+Registration for Kindergarten for 2023-2024 school year opens up on January 23rd, 2023.
 The first thing on your check list is to head to this website – Student Registration, and pre-register your child.
-First day of school is Monday, August 29th, 2022!
-Full School Calendar is located here!
+First day of school is Tuesday, August 29th, 2023!
+Full School Calendar will be shared soon!

 All registrations will be completed at Central Office located at 501 Kings Highway East, Suite 201.
 Daily appointments are available.
 Once you have registered your student, you can make an appointment with the Central Office.
 Appointments can be scheduled electronically by clicking here.
 Alternatively, you may call 203-255-8242 to schedule an appointment.
 Documents that you need to bring with you to the appointment are listed below.